 For a person to practice as a physical therapist in the United States, they need to earn a doctor of physical therapy degree and pass a state licensure exam.

 Physical therapists study areas that include:

 - behavioral sciences

 - pulmonary, endocrine, metabolic, and musculoskeletal studies

 Physical therapists can specialize in fields such as:

-- Neurology, orthopedics, pediatrics, sports physical therapy, and women’s health.
+- neurology, orthopedics, pediatrics, and sports physical therapy

-For more information on the benefits of physical therapy and how it may help, patients should speak with their healthcare provider or a physical therapist.
+For more information on the benefits of physical therapy, a person should speak with a physical therapist or another healthcare professional.